focus1691/implicit-association-test/README.md

 ## Background

 This is a different version of the popular [IAT](https://implicit.harvard.edu/implicit/takeatest.html) created by Harvard psychologists.
-This app is used to measure implicit racial attitudes by measuring reaction time in responding to animations of black/white men shooting at you.
+This app is used to measure implicit  attitudes by measuring reaction time in responding to animations of African American/European American men shooting at you.

 ## Instructions